530Digital/esp32_webserver/README.md

 # ESP32 Web Server with LED Control

 This project implements a web server on an ESP32 microcontroller to control an onboard LED.
-The LED state can be toggled via a web interface.
+The LED state can be toggled on/off via a web interface.

+## ESP32 Board

+I used these ESP32 boards from amazon: https://a.co/d/3pACbnY

 ## Features